-2.2 There are complaints that counters are closed at the end business hours, without disposing of customers.
-Banks may issue instructions that all customers who enter the banking hall before the close of business hours may be attended to.

-2.3 Extension of business hours for non-cash transactions: Staff at the counters may undertake the following transactions during the extended business hours (branches to indicate the timings)

-- (a) non-voucher generating transactions:

-- (i) issue of passbook/staff of accounts

-- (ii) issue of cheque book

-- (iii) delivery of term deposit receipts/drafts

-- (iv) acceptance of share application form; and

-- (v) acceptance of clearing cheques/bills for collection

-- (b) voucher generating transactions:
+- 2.3 Time norms for specified business transactions should be displayed prominently in the banking hall so that it attracts the customers' attention as well as that of the employees for adherence. - 2.4 There are complaints that counters are closed at the end of business hours, without disposing of customers.
+Banks may issue instructions that all customers who enter the banking hall before the close of business hours may be attended to. - 2.5 Extension of business hours for non-cash transactions: Staff at the counters may undertake the following transactions during the extended business hours (branches to indicate the timings) - (a) non-voucher generating transactions: - (i) issue of passbook/staff of accounts - (ii) issue of cheque book - (iii) delivery of term deposit receipts/drafts - (iv) acceptance of share application form; and - (v) acceptance of clearing cheques/bills for collection - (b) voucher generating transactions:

 - (i) issue of term deposit receipts (TDR)

 - (ii) acceptance of cheques for locker rent due;

 - (iii) issue of travellers cheques

 - (iv) issue of gift cheques

 - (v) acceptance of individual cheques for transfer credit

-2.4 Uninterrupted Service
+2.6 Uninterrupted Service